bonhamdaniel/java-network-programming/javamail-email-server/README.md

-      mailStoreType - Store - used to store the type of Store used to receive emails username - String - used to store the username of the account to access password - String - used to store the password of the account to access option - int - used to store the email # theuse would like to access
+      mailStoreType - Store - used to store the type of Store used to receive emails username - String - used to store the username of the account to access password - String - used to store the password of the account to access option - int - used to store the email # theuse would like to access.